jeffwilcox/jeffwilcox.blog/_posts/2017-02-28-azure-private-npm.md

 registry for scoped npm packages using a custom deployment script for Azure App Service.

+> 2019 update: this content is no longer considered useful, accurate, or appropriate... there are newer Azure DevOps Pipelines features today that can update a `.npmrc` file, etc.

 Many Node.js developers are probably familiar with npm private feeds but may not have used them yet in the Microsoft Cloud + Node.js stack.
 I wanted to share the experience that I have had: my team is running a ton of small-to-medium Node.js services within Microsoft